BldGraph program

 Results

-The results of BldGraph execution are the log file(s) (ref. parameters splitlog, logname, logext), intermediate data files in the subdirectory specified by dump parameter, and initial graph in the form of primary and secondary files (their normal extensions are .hub and .star, respectively).
+The results of BldGraph execution are the log file(s) (ref. the parameters splitlog, logname, logext), intermediate data files in the subdirectory specified by the dump parameter, and initial graph in the form of primary and secondary files (their normal extensions are .hub and .star respectively).
 The initial graph will be used by FinDense program.
-We do not describe the structure of the output files, though their templates are included in test examples.
+We do not describe the structure of the output files, though their templates are included in the test examples.

-Important information: Since some of these files contain numerical data in binary formats, it is necessary for correct interpretation of them that BldGraph and FinDense programs are performed on systems with same byte order, i.e., big or little endian.
-Emphasize that it does not concern PairHits program, which may run on either system irrespective of subsequent stages of the algorithm.
+Important information: Since some of these files contain numerical data in binary formats, it is necessary for their correct interpretation that BldGraph and FinDense program runs are performed on systems with the same byte order, i.e., big or little endian.
+Although it does not concern PairHits program, which may run on either system irrespective of subsequent stages of the algorithm.

 Downloadable files